Was there a real King Arthur ?

 1977 “Sub-Roman Britain: History and Legend” in History 62, 173-92.

-1984 ”The Chronology of De Excidio Britonum” in Gildas New Approaches, ed D.Dumville, M.Lapidge, Woodbridge: Boydell Press.
+1984 ”The Chronology of De Excidio Britonum” in Gildas New Approaches, ed D.Dumville, M.Lapidge, Woodbridge: Boydell

 1985 The Vatican Rescension, [The Historia Britonum, vol. 3] Cambridge: D.S.
 Brewer.